gravitational/gravity/docs/5.x/quickstart.md

   nodes will use to talk to each other.
 * The "flavor" of the cluster, i.e. 1, 2 or 3 nodes.
 The installer will offer a CLI command for each node to copy to and execute.
-* Once all nodes report into the cluster the installer will proceed setting up Kubernetes.
+* Once all nodes report into the cluster, the installer will proceed setting up Kubernetes.

 !!! tip "Tip":